ZAdamMac/Tapestry/Documentation/FORUSERS.md

 - It is recommended you leave `keep local copies` set to True.

 ### Using Tapestry Exit Codes
-***Upcoming in 2.1***: Tapestry provides OS-level exit codes based on events encountered during its run.
+***New in 2.1***: Tapestry provides OS-level exit codes based on events encountered during its run.
 For the most part, these exit codes represent particular error conditions, which are given distinct exit codes.
 You can intercept these with your automation in order to add your own additional error handling should issues arise.

 |Exit Code|Meaning|
 |0|Tapestry completed the requested operation successfully.|